freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 your instance is having an issue with the newer kernel.
 In that case, we need to temporarily set an older kernel as the default.

-Roll Back to the Old Kernel
+Roll back to the old kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. important:: It is of critical importance for the security of your instance